califano-lab/ARACNe3/README.md

 ``--threads`` sets the number of threads to use during subnetwork generation (default: `--threads 1`)

+``--noconsolidate`` tells ARACNe3 to skip the consolidation step and instead only preserve the null model, the final log, the `log/` subdirectory, and all subnetworks generated in `subnets/`

+``--consolidate`` tells ARACNe3 to run in consolidate mode using `-o` to specify the directory location and `-x` to specify how many subnetwork files to use (default: `-x 1`).
+The output directory structure `-o` must contain subdirectories `subnets/` and `log/` that follow the exact conventions as the ARACNe3 output.

 ## Examples
 Note: the examples have been written based on the provided test sets: ``test/exp_mat.txt`` (the normalized expression matrix) and ``test/regulators.txt`` (the list of regulators).
 Due to the limited capacity of the repository, you may need to decompress the expression matrix before usage.